jerr0328/jerr0328.github.io/index.md

 I have previous experience in C, C++, and Java.
 Additionally, I've done some smaller work with HTML/CSS, JavaScript, and Ruby.

-In the Python world, I've used **Django** (mostly Django Rest Framework) and Flask.
+In the Python world, I've used **Django** (mostly Django Rest Framework) and Flask for REST APIs, and **Celery** for distributed processing.
 For my job at Planet, I used **GDAL** and **Numpy**, and have made some minor contributions to the GDAL project.

-We also used **Docker** for building, testing, and some production systems as well.
-For CI, I mostly use **GitLab CI**, Jenkins, and Travis CI.
+In terms of DevOps, I use **Docker** for building, testing, and production deployments, with **Kubernetes** handling the container orchestration.
+For CI, I use Infrabox, GitLab CI, Jenkins, and Travis CI.

 I've used Linux and Mac heavily for development, first learning Linux when I was in middle school.
 I mainly use the Fish shell (though I still end up having